 Saddened by an allergy to this fabulous fruit?
 Try white strawberries instead!
 Though they may not be as flavorful as the red variety, biochemists from Sweden’s Lund University determined that those with a strawberry allergy did not show the same symptoms after consuming white strawberries, which contain little to no allergens.

-When you go strawberry picking, odds are you will grab more than you can eat in one sitting!
+When you go picking during strawberry season, odds are you will grab more than you can eat in one sitting!
 Storing strawberries is simple, and frozen strawberries can last six to eight months.

 Don’t wash the strawberries until you are ready to eat them.
 Strawberries act like sponges in that when they are wet, they soak in the moisture, making them more susceptible to spoiling or getting soft.
 Wet berries also invite mold, so make sure to hold off on the rinsing until it’s time for a snack.

 Don’t cut off the stems.
 Leaving the stems on the strawberries until you are ready to eat them will also prolong their shelf life.

 Don’t let a bad berry spoil the bunch.
 If you see any moldy berries in the container, take them out immediately.
 Mold spreads quickly, so removing spoiled berries can save your whole batch.